 Action Items

-The June meeting will be on the 10th and it will start at 6:30 with a dessert potluck.
+The June Board meeting will be on the 10th and it will start at 6:30 with a dessert potluck.

-We'll discuss more on Healthy Communications in the June meeting as well as the staff health plan options.
+We'll discuss more on Healthy Communications at the June meeting as well as the staff health plan options.

-No July meeting is currently planned.
+No July Board meeting is currently planned.

 Becky will send an announcement out about this Sunday's budget town hall meeting.

-The annual church meeting will be on June 1 -> Cathy and Mary will prepare the package for this meeting.
+The annual congregational meeting will be on June 1 -> Cathy and Mary will prepare the package for this meeting.

 Process Observations—Mike observed that it was a productive meeting with candid, open and respectful discussions around a variety of topics.